datasciencecampus/somalia_census_support_public_application/README.md

 ```
 ## Uploading data to GCP

 Training data (polygon masks and image rasters) can only be uploaded to GCP by someone assigned to the project as a 'Data Ingestor'.
 All data should be run through the `pre-ingress notebook`, and any issues resolved, before uploading to the project's GCP SharePoint folder.

+Ensure [this excel document has been updated](https://officenationalstatistics.sharepoint.com/:x:/r/sites/dscdsc/Pro/2.%20Squads/International_Development/Data%20Science%20Projects/2.%20Data%20Science%20Research%20Projects/Somalia_UNFPA_census_support/Data/GCP%20checklist.xlsx?d=w5547e56fcf0643b39cbee47411c8e886&csf=1&web=1&e=H5gNfg) after corresponding mask and img files have been run through the `pre-ingress notebook`.

 When data is ready to be ingested to GCP, the Data Ingestor will encrypt the files and upload to the egress folder.
 Once past security checks data is moved to the ingress folder (automatic).
 Data can be downloaded from the ingress folder by running the `download data from ingress` notebook.
 Note that this notebook will delete all files, including `.npy`,  in the `training data` subfolders as we currently have no ability to overwrite/delete files.